Back to blog

 Style: athletic commercial

-Camera: medium tracking from side, 35mm
+Camera: medium tracking from the side, 35mm

 13. Cooking sequence

-Subject: hands [chopping / sizzling / plating]
+Subject: hands [chopping / searing / plating]

 Action: continuous cooking motion